Rohingya Refugee Crisis

 What Oxfam is doing

-Oxfam is responding now and has reached nearly 185,000 Rohingya refugees in Bangladesh by providing clean drinking water, portable toilets and sanitation facilities, plastic sheets, and other essential supplies.
-In total, we are planning to reach more than 200,000 people.
+Oxfam is responding now and has reached nearly 260,000 Rohingya refugees in Bangladesh by providing clean drinking water, portable toilets and sanitation facilities, plastic sheets, and other essential supplies.

 We are working with the government and other agencies to make sure that new refugee camps being setup meet humanitarian standards for the delivery of aid.